This post may contain affiliate links. Learn what that means for me and for you.

 So that’s everything you need to know about visiting Cuba as an American in 2019.
 Cuba is a wonderful destination and absolutely worthwhile to visit.

-If you are headed to Havana, make sure to check out my 10 Essential Havana Travel Tips for more info on planning your trip!
+If you are headed to Havana, make sure to check out these posts:

-For packing tips, be sure to read Cuba Packing List: 10 Travel Essentials to Bring.
+- Cuba Packing List: 10 Travel Essentials to Bring

 Save it to Pinterest: